-The Chellington Federation have appropriate policies and processes in place to manage and record any such concerns and take appropriate action to safeguard children/young people.
+Eversholt Lower School has appropriate policies and processes in place to manage and record any such concerns and take appropriate action to safeguard children/young people.

 We understand that creating a culture in which all concerns about adults (including allegations that do not meet the harms threshold) are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.